columbiaviz/dbt-assignment/README.md

 and register each `sql file` in [models/example/schema.yml](./models/example/schema.yml).

+Some things you may find helpful/tips

-You may find the [unpivot command](https://github.com/dbt-labs/dbt-utils#unpivot-source) to be very useful.
+* You may find the [unpivot command](https://github.com/dbt-labs/dbt-utils#unpivot-source) to be very useful.
-In addition, the following are a list of attributes that do NOT encode data in the attribute names:
+* The following are a list of attributes that do NOT encode data in the attribute names:

     'yfips','year','fips','state','county_name','urbanicity','region',
     'division','commuting_zone','metro_area','land_area','jail_rated_capacity'

+* First identify the real attributes encoded in the dataset's attribute names, define them using a dbt model, and then populate them using more models

 ### Run everything